 - We encourage children to solve their problems first on their own.
 If expectations are not met the classroom teacher, educational assistant or lunchroom supervisor will initially deal with the situation.
 If they deem it necessary they will involve an administrator.
 Emphasis will be on the insights a staff member gains from speaking with the student and solving the problem together.

-- Consequences for poor choices may include the loss of privileges within the classroom or school, a “cooling off” time outside the classroom, solutions on how to “make it right” or a phone call home.
+- Consequences for poor choices may include the loss of privileges within the classroom or school, written assignments or apologizes, a “cooling off” time outside the classroom, solutions on how to “make it right” or a phone call home.

 - In any circumstance where behavior is an issue, the focus is on the student understanding their responsibility in the situation and accepting consequences for their actions.

 In honor of Pride Month, we celebrate the pursuit of equality for 2SLGBTQ+ individuals & affirm the importance of providing safe & caring environments.
 We work to cultivate positive learning environments for all students, regardless of their background or circumstances. #WeAreCBE https://t.co/SLbPK6bY5o